Can’t Drive Kids to the Mosque? Learn Quran Online by Live Tutor on Skype!

-He was known to have resided in various lands such as Palestine, Syria, Jordan, Egypt, the Arabian Peninsula, and Iraq.
+He resided in various lands such as Palestine, Syria, Jordan, Egypt, the Arabian Peninsula, and Iraq.
 And like a man on a mission, he settled down in these hubs of wisdom for lengthy periods.
 He memorized every Hadith available from the traditionists, whilst transferring his own wealth of knowledge to them.

 Four decades later, in the year 250 A.H, the Imam expressed his eagerness to settle down in Neesaaboor.
-After being awarded a glorious reception there, he dedicated his time to teaching Hadith.
+After people awarded him a glorious reception there, he dedicated his time to teaching Hadith.